-At least one laboratory control sample and/or laboratory control sample duplicate (LCS/LCSD) was analyzed with each batch of samples.
+At least one laboratory control sample and/or laboratory control sample duplicate (LCS/LCSD) was analyzed with each batch of samples as required by the analytical method.
 Recoveries and RPDs for the laboratory control samples and associated duplicates were within the current laboratory-specified control limits.
 No qualification of the data was determined necessary.